 Skip to main content

 Over the last decades, ticketing and payment systems in public transport have quickly evolved.
 After replacing paper tickets with automatic fare collection systems, contactless payments cards have been on the rise since 2010.
-Shortly after, open loop payment was introduced, combining the merits of both smart card tickets and payment cards into one system.
+Shortly after, open-loop payment was introduced, combining the merits of both smart card tickets and payment cards into one system.

-Open loop payment allows passengers to simply pay for mobility as they pay for other things and to experience the convenience and simplicity of contactless pay for mobility.
+Open-loop payment allows passengers to simply pay for mobility as they pay for other things and to experience the convenience and simplicity of contactless pay for mobility.
 Offering this option could help attract new customers, improve customers’ journey experience, enable cost savings and operational efficiencies, and use technology to better meet your customer’s needs.

 Implementation Roadmap

-While the motivations, ambitions and starting points can be different, there is a sequence of advised steps to follow to successfully implement open loop payment in public transport.
+While the motivations, ambitions and starting points can be different, there is a sequence of advised steps to follow to successfully implement open-loop payment in public transport.

-The Urban Mobility Open Payments Forum is currently working to develop an implementation roadmap aiming to guide PTOs and PTAs through the planning, implementation and improvement of open loop payment in public transport networks.
+The Urban Mobility Open Payments Forum is currently working to develop an implementation roadmap aiming to guide PTOs and PTAs through the planning, implementation and improvement of open-loop payment in public transport networks.
 In the run up to the publication, the Forum will publish a series of articles exploring each step, highlighting the points to look out for, and case studies of those who took the plunge before.

 In this first post, we’ll lay out all the steps of the implementation roadmap.